 - Satisfy the crucial items such as pressure control

 - If possible, satisfy all lower-priority requirements

-- Avoid using systems that are completely unsatisfactory
+- Avoid using completely unsatisfactory systems.

 An example of an unsatisfactory system might be using oil muds in formations that have historically proven nonproductive due to emulsion blockage when oil muds are used.